10 Reasons and Fixes to Loud PC Fans When Idle

 Here are some effective methods of checking if your computer’s fans work correctly:

 • Feel for air.
 Feeling the air coming out of your PC’s vents indicates the fans are working.
-The fans should expel the air from the vents once the system picks up after booting.
+They should expel the air from the vents once the system picks up after booting.
 To check for airflow, put your hand one inch away from the vent, with your palm facing the PC.
-If your PC is silent and produces no airflow, chances are the fan is broken.
-If you feel a gentle flow but hear the fan rotating quite fast, it may be obstructed.
+The fan is probably broken if your PC is silent and produces no airflow.
+It may be obstructed if you feel a gentle flow but hear the fan rotating quickly.

 • Watch for errors.
 Does your PC regularly restart unexpectedly, freeze up, slow down, Black Screen, or offer the dreaded Blue Screen of Death?
 If so, you may need to check the fan or any unit attached to the fan, like the heatsink.